At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 Enter guest podcasting.

 It takes 15 minutes to write your pitch.
 An hour (at most) to be on the podcast.
 Boom!
-You got your link.
+You save time in comparison to a guest post AND you got your link.
 (Not to mention you’ve been in the ear of your target audience for almost an hour.
 That’s got to be worth something too, right?)

 So here’s how to do it: